NilaakashSingh/SwiftProblemSolving/README.md

-# SwiftHackerRank
+# SwiftProblemSolving
-This repository will contain solutions of hacker rank questions in Swift.
+This repository will contain solutions of hacker rank, leetcode and hacker earth questions in Swift.